spamegg1/reviews/courses/ScalaCapstone/README.md

 - a year,
 - the coordinates of the tile to generate, and
 - the data associated with the year, and
-- computes the tile and writes it on your filesystem.
+- computes the tile and writes it on your file system.

 # 4th milestone Data manipulation

 ## Milestone overview
 One of the primary goals of this project is to be able to visualize the evolution of the climate.
 If you tried to visualize the temperatures of different years in the previous milestone, you might have noticed that it is actually quite hard to really measure how the temperatures have evolved since 1975.